The work at EFFA is structured around three pillars that complement each other: Regulatory, Communication and Public Affairs.

 The FlavourDays are a celebration of flavours.
 A series of events around Europe about Flavourings and their role in the future of food.
 Each event has a different programme, adapting itself to the priorities of the country where is taking place, but all of them have one commonality: speak up for flavours and let the public enjoy the taste of Europe.

-We've had already 10 editions, from North to South, from East to West.
-The FlavourDay tour have new stops confirmed in 2020 in Paris and Berlin.
+We've had already 13 editions, from North to South, from East to West.
+The FlavourDay tour had three more stops in 2021 in Paris and Berlin and the Virtual FlavourDay online.

 You can read here more about each edition of the FlavourDays here: